unimock/kc/README.md

 ## Description

-kc environment contains a couple of bash scripts to install and manage kvm
+kc environment contains a couple of bash scripts to install and manage a cluster of kvm nodes.
-from a central host and directory (master).

 It only works as a wrapper for libvirt for convenient usage.